 Silvy has had a long-running love affair with helping struggling couples create real connection.
 She has a Master’s Degree in Psychology (Marriage & Family Therapy).
 Growing up in the USA as a young immigrant from the Middle East, Silvy has always been fascinated by the critical role family cultures play in intimate relationships.
-She also has a background in theatrical arts, which allows her to use art & drama therapy in helping clients reclaim lost or suppressed parts of themselves.

 We first noticed Silvy on Instagram, where she creates a lot of brilliant content centering on boundaries, attachment styles and vulnerability in triggered states.
 Her Instagram account is a great source of wonderful and practical tools that help couples manage conflicts.